-The poor time-predictability in multicore processors is a serious problem especially for safety-critical systems such as avionics that often require evidence of bounded execution time [1].
+The poor timing predictability in multicore is a serious problem especially for safety-critical systems such as avionics that often require evidence of bounded execution timing [1].
 A common industry practice is to disable all but one core (known as the "one-out-of-m" problem [2]) as recommended by the Federal Aviation Administration (FAA) for certification of multicore based avionics [1], but it obviously wastes computing capabilities of multicore processors.

 There have been many proposals to bound the inter-core interference in multi-core processors, which we categorize as software- and hardware-based solutions.
-Software-based solutions are typically implemented at the OS or the hyper-visor level and apply various resource partitioning and access control schemes utilizing hardware features available in COTS processors, such as MMU [3]-[6], hardware performance counters [7], [8] and cache partitioning capabilities [9], [10].
+Software-based solutions are typically implemented at the OS or hyper-visor level and apply various resource partitioning and access control schemes utilizing hardware features available in COTS processors, such as MMU [3]-[6], hardware performance counters [7], [8] and cache partitioning capabilities [9], [10].
 However, due to the black-box nature of COTS hardware, the degree of isolation that can be achieved by these software solutions are fundamentally limited [11], [12].
 Furthermore, they often incur considerable performance impact and suffer from high overhead.

 On the other hand, hardware based solutions range from proposals to design new memory components such as caches [13]-[15] and DRAM controllers [16]-[19] to a completely new processor and memory system architecture targeted at real-time systems [20]-[23].
-When it comes to the average performance, however, these architectures that are designed specifically for the real-time applications are difficult to compete with COTS processors.
+When it comes to average performance, however, these architectures that are designed specifically for the real-time applications are difficult to compete with COTS processors.
 Due to the high development cost of making a new chip, manufacturers tend to target high production volume and it is hard to justify processors that are only suitable for real-time applications.
 The path to modify the memory components in COTS processors has its own issues.
-Verification and validation of hardware is a costly and time-consuming task, especially for memory components that deal with complex issues such as cache coherency and memory consistency [24].
+Verification and validation of hardware is a costly and timeconsuming task, especially for memory components that deal with complex issues such as cache coherency and memory consistency [24].

 In this paper, we propose Bandwidth Regulation Unit (BRU), a hardware unit that enables bounding inter-core interference in the shared memory hierarchy by regulating memory bandwidth at the core-level.
 At its baseline design, BRU does not modify any memory component and can be dropped in existing multicore processor designs seamlessly.
-Unlike prior software-based memory bandwidth regulation approaches [7], [8], which often incur high software overhead (e.g., interrupt handling), BRU is a hardware unit and thus incurs no software overhead at runtime.
-Furthermore, it enables a cycle-granularity fine-grained bandwidth regulation capabilities in the prior software-based regulation mechanisms.
-In addition, BRU supports a domain-based regulation scheme where each domain can be composed of one or more cores.
+Unlike prior software-based memory bandwidth regulation approaches [7], [8], which often incur high software overhead (e.g., interrupt handling), BRU is a hardware unit and thus incurs no software overhead at run-time.
+Furthermore, it enables a cycle-granularity fine-grained bandwidth regulation capability compared to the millisecond granularity regulation capabilities in prior software-based regulation mechanisms [7], [8].
+In addition, BRU supports a domain based regulation scheme where each domain can be composed of one or more cores.

-We implement BRU in an open-source out-of-order multicore processor [25] and evaluate its performance with the FireSim simulator [26] running on the Amazon FPGA cloud.
-We conduct a set of experiments using both synthetic and real-world benchmarks from IsolBench [11] and SD-VBS [27] benchmark suites to evaluate BRU's effectiveness in improving time-predictability of real-time tasks and overall bandwidth utilization.
-We find that BRU offers superior regulation performance over prior software-based bandwidth regulators at a very low added hardware complexity.
+We implement the BRU in an open-source out-of-order multicore processor [25] using the FireSim simulator [26] on the Amazon FPGA cloud.
+We conducted a set of experiments using both synthetic benchmarks and SD-VBS [27] benchmarks to evaluate its effectiveness in improving time predictability of real-time tasks and overall bandwidth utilization.
+We find that BRU offers superior regulation performance over prior software-based coarse-grained bandwidth regulators at a very low added hardware complexity.
 Lastly, we synthesize a BRU augmented processor design in a 7nm technology node and analyze the area and timing overhead.
-Our analysis results show that BRU introduces insignificant (up to 2%) timing overhead and negligible (less than 0.3%) chip area overhead.
+Our analysis results show that BRU causes no timing overhead and its space overhead is negligible.